AnirudhHimself/AnirudhHimself/README.md

 ### Hi there 👋

 I'm Anirudh, a software engineer currently living in Georgia 🍑.
-I work on user interfaces at a health-tech company.
+I work on mysterious and important things at a health-tech company.
 I started out my career doing user research.

 <br />
 <br />